hheelweg/PyeDNA/README.md

 *credits: Maria A. Castellanos*

 Future high-throughput platform for creating DNA/chromophore structures, performing all-atom MD and analyzing trajectories with classical and quantum methods.
-Currenty has the folling functions implemented:
+Currenty has the following functions implemented:

 - Create double stranded DNA helix (`double_helix`) with NAB
 - Attach dye molecules (currently only `CY3`, `CY5`) in desired orientation